 During a one-month period in late 2016, Cyprus held a licensing period during which international betting sites were able to apply for licenses.
 The National Betting Authority ultimately awarded only a few licenses to date.
 Most international betting sites have not yet applied for a license in Cyprus.

 There remain laws on the books that could in theory put people behind bars for placing bets with unlicensed bookmakers.
-The good news is these laws appear unenforceable as can be evidenced by Cypriots visiting unregulated online casinos for years without any legal trouble.
+The good news is these laws appear unenforceable as can be evidenced by Cypriots visiting unregulated online betting sites for years without any legal trouble.
 The risk isn’t zero, but it’s pretty close.

 In any case, that should no longer be an issue once Cyprus finalizes its licensing system.
-Some betting websites are actually authorized to accept wagers as of today.
+Some sports betting sites are actually authorized to accept wagers as of today.
 The Cyprus betting sites that we recommend above have all been granted to accept real money wagers and can be considered fully legal.

 Where to Bet Online in Cyprus

-If you’re tired of Greek-controlled OPAP and its paltry selection of lottery-style games, you’re going to have to take your business to offshore gaming sites.
+If you’re tired of Greek-controlled OPAP and its paltry selection of lottery-style games, you’re going to have to take your business to offshore gambling sites.
 The sites recommended above are all licensed by Cypriot authorities and can be considered safe places to play.